Create an individual video on a topic chosen on a first-come, first-served basis

 Practice communication skills and solidify a linear algebra concept

 as you create a short real-time video aimed at your classmates that focuses on one example.

-Here, real-time communication includes real-time handwriting on a board or paper and real-time audio and video.
+Here, real-time communication includes real-time handwriting on a board or paper, or real-time manipulations on a computer, and real-time audio and video.

 Your face, voice, and handwriting must be present in the video all at the same time, at all times, although

 you may begin with some writing already there.

 Start by introducing yourself and listing the topic you chose (first-come-first served on ASULearn).

 The rest is up to you but you should

 a) reviewing concepts from class and homework, and

 Explain and discuss the related concepts and example in your